Tikun Olam

 find medical and mental health services, find housing and support.

-I am most proud of the work I have done to bring disparate members of a federation together to leverage their resources and to serve the healthcare needs of woman, children and families through emerging technologies.
+I am most proud of my work bringing disparate federation members together to leverage their resources and serve the healthcare needs of women, children, and families through emerging technologies.

-I was fortunate to find myself in the world of conservation, brought back lost memories of my father leading us down trails under canopies of trees, past waterfalls, sometimes on hands and knees up bouldersfinally to summit the crest of the mountainto find the hawks and eagles elegantly gliding below us.
+I was fortunate to find myself in the world of conservation, which brought back lost memories of my father leading us down trails under canopies of trees, past waterfalls, sometimes on hands and knees up boulders, and finally to summit the crest of the mountain to find the hawks and eagles elegantly gliding below us.

-When I look back over the last three score and 10 years I am very grateful that I have had the opportunities I’ve had.
+When I look back over the last three scores and 10 years I am very grateful that I have had the opportunities I’ve had.

-The opportunity to construct and realize a shared vision of new ways to; empower and care for those in need, enlighten, educate, inspire and engage those few with the means and desire to support the missions the missions that have helped so many.
+The opportunity to construct and realize a shared vision of new ways to empower and care for those in need, enlighten, educate, inspire, and engage those few with the means and desire to support the missions that have helped so many.

-This life has been in pursuit of righting the wrongs I have witnessed and by helping others to align their actions with their principles and by these efforts have contributed to work to repair the world.
+This life has been in pursuit of righting the wrongs I have witnessed, helping others align their actions with their principles, and contributing to the work to repair the world through these efforts.

 Tikun Olam